patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/alert/alert.md

 An **alert** is a notification that provides brief information to the user without blocking their workflow.

-There are two main types of alerts:
+There are 2 main types of alerts:

 - **Inline alerts**: Inline alerts communicate information about a specific user action on a page.
 An inline alert appears within the content area and disappears when the user closes it or navigates away from the page.